 So, you are thinking of selling your house in Seattle before the new year?
 Whether this is for tax benefits or a job relocation or something else entirely, its good to identify your goal and make a plan to meet it.

-The new year is fast approaching so selling your house in Shoreline may seem like a daunting process at this point.
+The new year is fast approaching so selling your house in Seattle may seem like a daunting process at this point.
 The market at this time of year usually isn’t as strong as in Spring and Summer, but the benefit of that is the competition is less stiff and the buyers are more motivated.
 So it will take some work – working on curb appeal, making improvements, and hiring an agent.
-Here, then, are our tips for selling your house before the new year in Shoreline.
+Here, then, are our tips for selling your house before the new year in Seattle.

 Get an Inspection Now

 Often, you will be advised against spending money on an inspection (generally the cost for a single family home ranges from about $270 to almost $400.
 Condos and townhomes are on the cheaper end, bigger homes cost more) because the buyer will likely want to get another inspection done for himself prior to closing.

 But this advice against inspecting your own home misses a very important point.
 And that is that you need to be aware of any problems ahead of time – so you can fix them before they are discovered in the buyer’s inspection.
 That way, if significant concerns are discovered, you can be proactive and fix them ahead of time so the house is in tip-top shape before the buyer’s inspection.